jimacoff/my-hd/README.md

 ### Instantly Deploy Your Own My-HD Instance

 With a single click you can deploy your own private instance of the My-HD app on heroku.
-This feature is here so you can explore that app and its functionality.
+This feature is here so you can explore the app and its functionality.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)